bcoles/kasld/docs/bypass-techniques.md

 The slot counts in that table are upper bounds.
 The kernel's KASLR placement code enforces `slot + kernel_size ≤ range_end`, so positions near the top of the randomization region where the image would overflow are never selected.
-Every additional `IMAGE_ALIGN` bytes of kernel image size removes one trailing slot.
+Every additional grain of kernel image size removes one trailing slot.
-On architectures with tight entropy budgets — x86_64 and x86_32 (~500 slots,
+On architectures with tight entropy budgets — x86_64 (~504 slots, ~9 bits),
-~9 bits) and RISC-V64 (~512 slots) — a typical production kernel reduces the
+x86_32 (~248 slots, ~8 bits) and RISC-V64 (~512 slots, ~9 bits) — a typical
-effective slot count by 3–8%.
-On arm64 (~33M slots) and s390 (~131K slots) the
-reduction is negligible.
+production kernel reduces the effective slot count by 3–8%.
+On arm64 (~1073M slots) and s390 (≥131K slots) the reduction is negligible.

 Weaknesses in randomization can decrease entropy, further limiting the possible kernel locations in memory and making the kernel easier to locate.